 Glaciology-Oceanography by/on the Fimbul Ice Shelf: Since 2009, Norwegian Antarctic Research Expedition has maintained field-oriented program in the vicinity of the Fimbul ice shelf, Dronning Maud Land (DML).
 The DML coast is characterized by ice shelves extending over more than 1000 km, fed by outlet glaciers and punctuated by numerous ice rises.
 Mass balance of the upstream ice sheet largely depends on the dynamics of this inter-connected system at the coast.
 The close proximity of the DML ice shelf to the margin of the continental shelf could potentially allow relatively warm water from the abyssal plains to circulate under the shelf, leading to enhanced sub-shelf melting.
 The DML coast and the upstream ice sheet are therefore intrinsically sensitive to changes in the ocean, as is roughly half of the present-day Antarctic coastline.
 Extensive oceanographic and glaciological fieldwork has been made on the ice shelf, aiming towards improving our understanding of ice-shelf-ocean interaction in this region of Antarctica.
-During the 2009/10 austral summer, 3oceanographic mooring systems were deployed below the Fimul Ice Shelf through holed drilled with hot water drilling system.
+During the 2009/10 austral summer, 3 oceanographic mooring systems were deployed below the Fimbul Ice Shelf through holed drilled with hot water drilling system.
 Two years of data from these oceanic moorings show cold cavity waters, with average temperatures of less than 0.1 °C above the surface freezing point.
 This suggests rather low basal melt rates, consistent with a separate estimate using remote sensing techniques.
-We are now working to determine the spatial variability of the surface and the basal mass balances of the ice shelf surface, and the ground-based phase sensitive radar, geodetic GPS techniques, and dating shallow radar reflectors using ice cress.
+We are now working to determine the spatial variability of the surface and the basal mass balances of the ice shelf using a ground-based phase sensitive radar, geodetic GPS techniques, and dating shallow radar reflectors using ice cores.
 A new project "ICE RISES" was started June 2011 to investigate grounded ice masses (ice rises), such as isles and promontories.
-During the 2011-12 field season, we investigated two ice rises using geodetic GPS and ice-prise summits of these ice rises are 200-300 m higher than the ice-shelf surface, and the grounded ice maintains its own
+During the 2011-12 field season, we investigated two ice rises using geodetic GPS and ice-penetrating radar techniques.
+Summits of these ice rises are 200-300 m higher than the ice-shelf surface, and the grounding line,

-• Anschütz, H., A. Sinisalo, E. Isaksson, J. R. McConnell, S.-E. Hamran, M. M. Bisiaux, D. Pasteris, T. A. Neumann, and J.-G. Winther (2011), Variation of accumulation rates over the last eight centuries on the East Antarctic Plateau derived from volcanic signals in ice cores, J. Geophys.
-Res., 116, D20103, doi:10.1029/2011JD015753.

-• Bindschadler, R., Choi, H., Wichlacz, A., Bingham, R., Bohlander, J., Brunt, K., Corr, H., Drews, R., Fricker, H., Hall, M., Hindmarsh, R., Kohler, J., Padman, L., Rack, W., Rotschky, G., Urbini, S., Vornberger, P. & Young, N. 2011.
+- Anschütz, H., A. Sinisalo, E. Isaksson, J. R. McConnell, S.-E. Hamran, M. M. Bisiaux, D. Pasteris, T. A. Neumann, and J.-G. Winther (2011), Variation of accumulation rates over the last eight centuries on the East Antarctic Plateau derived from volcanic signals in ice cores, J. Geophys.
+Res., 116, D20103, doi:10.1029/2011JD015753. - .• Bindschadler, R., Choi, H., Wichlacz, A., Bingham, R., Bohlander, J., Brunt, K., Corr, H., Drews, R., Fricker, H., Hall, M., Hindmarsh, R., Kohler, J., Padman, L., Rack, W., Rotschky, G., Urbini, S., Vornberger, P. & Young, N. 2011.
 Getting around Antarctica: new high-resolution mappings of the grounded and freely-floating boundaries of the Antarctic ice sheet created for the International Polar Year.
-The Cryosphere, 5, 569-588.

-• Langley, K., Kohler, J., Matsuoka, K., Sinisalo, A., Scambos, T., Neumann, T., Muto, A., Winther, J-G. & Albert, M. 2011.
+The Cryosphere, 5, 569-588. - Langley, K., Kohler, J., Matsuoka, K., Sinisalo, A., Scambos, T., Neumann, T., Muto, A., Winther, J-G. & Albert, M..
+2011.
 Recovery Lakes, East Antarctica: Radar assessment of sub-glacial water extent.
 Geophys.
 Res.
-Lett., (38) L05501, doi:10.1029/2010GL046094.

-• Matsuoka, K., F. Pattyn, D. Callens, and H. Conway.
+Lett., (38) L05501, doi:10.1029/2010GL046094. - Matsuoka, K., F. Pattyn, D. Callens, and H. Conway.
 2012.
 Radar characterization of the basal interface across the grounding zone of an ice-rise promontory in East Antarctica, Ann.
-Glaciol., 53(60), doi: 10.3189/2012AoG60A106.

-Matsuoka, K. 2011.
-Pitfalls in radar diagnosis of ice-sheet bed conditions: lessons from englacial attenuation models, Geophys.
-Res.
-Lett., 38, L05505, doi:10.1029/2010GL046205, 2011.
-Nøst, O. A., M. Biuw, V. Tverberg, C. Lydersen, T. Hattermann, Q. Zhou, L. H. Smedsrud, and K. M. Kovacs (2011), Eddy overturning of the Antarctic Slope Front controls glacial melting in the Eastern Weddell Sea, J. Geophys.
-Res., 116, C11014, doi:10.1029/2011JC006965. • Schlosser, E., Anschütz, H., Isaksson, E., Martma, T., Divine, D., and Nøst, O-A. Surface mass balance and stable oxygen isotope ratios from shallow firn cores on Fimbulisen, East Antarctica.
-Annals of Glaciology 53(60) 2012 doi: 10.3189/2012AoG60A102.
+Glaciol., 53(60), doi: 10.3189/2012AoG60A106. - Nøst, O. A., M. Biuw, V. Tverberg, C. Lydersen, T. Hattermann, Q. Zhou, L. H. Smedsrud, and K. M. Kovacs (2011), Eddy overturning of the Antarctic Slope Front controls glacial melting in the Eastern Weddell Sea, J. Geophys.
+Res., 116, C11014, doi:10.1029/2011JC006965.